Close Encounters of the Interstellar Kind: Examining the Capture of Interstellar Objects in Near Earth Orbit: Results

 Notably, objects captured by Jupiter have a different distribution of orbital parameters than those captured by Earth.
-In Figure \ref{fig:comparison_known}, we calculate the distribution of captured objects by Earth-Moon and Jupiter at $v_{\infty} = 8$ km/s and compare those to present day known NEOs.
+In Figure \ref{fig:comparison_known}, we calculate the distribution of captured objects by Earth-Moon and Jupiter at $v_{\infty} = 8$ km/s and compare those to present day known NEOs along with a debiased population of 800k NEOs from \citet{Granvik2018Icar..312..181G}.
+The latter is necessary since since selection effects from observational surveys do not provide a proper representation of the true population.
 We choose a larger $v_{\infty}$ for presentation since the hyperbolic excess velocity of any incoming ISOs in the present day solar system is expected to be large.
 The median semi-major axes of captured objects with $a<100$ au by the Earth-Moon at $v_{\infty}=8$ km/s is 32 au, whereas that for objects captured by Jupiter is 16.5 au.
 Jupiter is also more efficient at capturing objects on retrograde orbits.
 In fact, the Earth-Moon system is unable to capture any objects on retrograde orbits at higher $v_{\infty}$.
 Jupiter is also able to capture certain objects on lower eccentricities than the Earth-Moon system.
 The minimum eccentricity of an object captured by Earth-Moon is 0.76, whereas that by Jupiter is 0.66.